cliffc2/cliffnotes/README.md

 >Oct 2, 2019 - This is a quick "how to" list to load and run Shelley Testnet, Jormungandr Alpha 0.5.5 (x) from scratch (source).
 I'm on a mac now.
 I'll try to add Win, Ubuntu, and Nix reviews.
 References to other guides are below.

-_This is currently under logical review and construction_ 10-3-2019 \
+_This is currently under review and construction_ 10-3-2019 \
 Technical support and questions are welcome here. https://github.com/input-output-hk/shelley-testnet

->Jormungandr is written in the Rust programming language.
+>Jormungandr is written in the [Rust programming language](https://github.com/rust-lang.)
 So we need that programming language to translate our logic into machine language; 1's and 0's.

-* To do list (will be checked and ordered after the brain dump)
+* To do list (mostly harmless)
-  * load rust
+  * load Rust (using rustup command)
-  * load Jormungandr (the ring of computers around the globe)
+  * load Jormungandr program (the ring of computers around the globe)
   * load jcli (Jormungandr Command Line Interface - JCLI)
-  * load sqlite (to hold the temporary database)
+  * load sqlite (for temporary blockchain database)
   * make folders (for temporary blockchain database)
   * edit node-config.yaml (your computer's IP info)
+  * make public keys from secret keys
+  *
   * edit stake pool
   * edit port and check ip addresses